OnArrow/recite_word/Lesson/Part 02/02/Lesson 14.md

    ```
    She gave me a lift

+   Suddenly, she asked me for a lift to the next town
    ```

 4. `reply to the email/letter` 回邮件/信

    ```
    She replied to my letter yesterday

+   He may not reply to my email, I need to confirm this
    ```

 5. `reply` & `answer`